 Sites 5 through 8 are 30 feet in length or less; the turnaround is tight for trailers and RVs.
 Campsites 1 and 2 are level and suitable for those with limited mobility but do no fully meet accessibility standards, while site 9 supports established accessibility standards.

 This campground has moved to a two-day cut off window (instead of a 3-day cut off window).
 This means you need to reserve your campsite at least 24-hours in advance of check-in time (2pm).
 If any campsite is not reserved by the 24-hour cut off time, it is made available for first-come, first-serve campers for one night only.
 For the first-come first-serve camper to stay longer, they must call or go online to make their reservation to secure the site.
-Check in/out is at 2 pm.
+Check out is 1pm, Check in is at 2 pm.

 Refunds: Refund requests made through www.recreation.gov will be charged a $10 processing fee.
 This fee is retained by the reservation service contractor along with the non-refundable reservation fee.
 All requests for the return of the non-refundable reservation fee and the cancellation fee will be declined by the campground concessionaire as they did not receive these fees (these are the fees retained by the reservation contractor, a different entity).